YukinaMochizuki/YukinaMochizuki/README.md

 ### Hi there 👋

 I'm Snow Zhong, welcome to my GitHub Profile.
 I am a lover of [Arch Linux](https://archlinux.org) and [i3wm](https://i3wm.org), and like to solve the problems around me by writing programs.
-In addition to using arch on my [main workstation](https://github.com/YukinaMochizuki/arch-linux-on-7559), I also use [Regolith](https://regolith-linux.org) on other computers.
+In addition to using Arch on my [main workstation](https://github.com/YukinaMochizuki/arch-linux-on-7559), I also use [Regolith](https://regolith-linux.org) on other computers.

 [<img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=YukinaMochizuki&theme=dark&show_icons=true">](https://github.com/anuraghazra/github-readme-stats)